objektwerks/spark.kafka.cassandra/README.md

 Spark Notes
 -----------
+> Logical Flow

+- Driver 1 --- Task --- > * Executor * --- Result --- > * Store

+> Logical Architecture

+- Driver 1 ---> 1 ClusterManager 1 ---> * Worker

+>Notes

 - A Driver program executes in a JVM and composes a SparkContext ( optional StreamingContext, SqlContext, etc... ).
+- On Driver failure, Checkpointing must have been configured and used for a successful auto-restart.
 - A Cluster Manager executes in a JVM and interacts with a Driver program and Worker Nodes.
 - A Worker Node composes an Executor, Cache and Tasks.
+- An Executor invokes Tasks to work on data blocks, which are replicated across Executors for failover.
+- Data guarantees include: (1) at least once with Receivers; and (2) Exactly once with DirectStreams.
+- On Executor failure, the Driver resends Tasks to another Executor.
 - A Driver Program creates Jobs, schedules Tasks, sends Tasks and retrieves Task results via a Cluster Manager and Worker Nodes.
 - A Job composes a set of Stages, which composes a DAG of RDDs, defined by a set of chained Transformations, terminated by an Action.
 - A Transformation yields an RDD.
 Transformations are chainable.